Automattic/abacus/README.md

 **lint:css:fix**

-Runs a linter on all the styling code and fixes and found issues that are fixable.
+Runs a linter on all the styling code and fixes issues that are fixable.

 ```sh
 npm run lint:css:fix